jbush001/NyuziProcessor/software/README.md

 This directory contains software that runs on the Nyuzi processor.
 It includes libraries, apps, and benchmarks.

 ## Running Applications

-Most applications support the following targets, which will compile the program if needed before executing it.
+Most programs in the apps directory support the following targets, which will compile the program if needed before executing it.

 - **run**: Execute the program in the emulator.
 This will pop up a framebuffer window to display output if necessary.